kofigumbs/coding/content/using-if/in-programs.md

       , view = view
       }
 ---
-Welcome back to the world of interactive programs!
 Now that we know how to make decisions with `if`/`then`/`else`, we can build more interesting programs.

-The code in this example _should_ let you _increase and decrease_ the number on the screen.
-However, the code shown on the left is broken, because it is not operating as intended.
+In this example, **the code _should_ let you increase _and_ decrease the number on the screen**.
+However, the code shown on the left is broken.

-In this example, `Increment` and `Decrement` both need to get "plugged in" as a message inside of update.
-This model will be fixed when the message is being properly referenced.
+In order to fix this, you must "plug in" `Increment` and `Decrement` as messages inside of update.

 > ⭐️ **Try**
 >
 > * Run the program _as-is_
-> * Fix the program, so that clicking "-" makes the number decrease by 1
+> * Fix the `update` by using `if`, so that clicking "-" makes the number decrease by 1